leanlyhq/docs/docs/stacks/_applications/leanly-nextjs-starter-kit.md

 Whether you're building a simple blog, an e-commerce platform, or a complex web application, Next.js provides the tools and conventions you need to create fast, scalable, and maintainable applications.
 The Leanly Next.js Starter Kit enables you to bootstrap, configure, and deploy a production-ready Next.js application in just a few minutes.

 > Use this stack to create a new project from the ground up.
-To onboard an existing Next.js application visit the [Next.js Application Stack](/stacks/applications/nextjs).
+To onboard an existing Next.js application visit the TODO.

 ## CI/CD Pipeline